 Click HERE for a complete list of course instructors.?

 Once you have successfully completed the course, the following procedure is required:

 - Complete the Ontario Trapping Licence Application.
 Include a copy of your course papers or the certificate showing that you passed the course (the certificate is sent to you after the instructor submits the results of the course to the OFMF office).
 Also include either a permission letter from the head trapper that you will be trapping under OR a completed Landowner Agreement Form with permissions from the land owner(s) that you will be trapping for.

-- Take these documents and your Ontario Outdoors Card to the NDMNRF office in the area in which you will be trapping.
+- Send these documents and your Ontario Outdoors Card to the MNRF office in the area in which you will be trapping.
 They will review and authorize your application, allotting you a trapping number and any quotas necessary.
-See below for NDMNRF contact information.
+See below for MNRF contact information.

 IMPORTANT NOTE FOR NEW YOUTH TRAPPERS:

 In addition to all three steps, new youth trappers are required by the MNRF to fill out and submit a Letter of Consent Youth Mentor Form along with your Ontario Trapping Licence Application, your course papers, and your letter from a head trapper OR Landowner Agreement Form.
 Youth are not required to have an Ontario Outdoors Card until they turn 16.

 Please note these steps above are only necessary for new trappers.
 If you are renewing your licence in each succeeding year and have complied with MNRF regulations (i.e. submitting your Mandatory Season End Harvest Report to OFMF on June 10th of every year), you will only need to complete the renewal on the back of the harvest report, attach necessary fees and send it directly to the OFMF office for renewal.